AlahmadiQ8/alahmadiq8.github.io/content/_index.md

 ---

 Hi, my name is Mohammad Asad Alahmadi.
-I'm a developer from Kuwait and currently working at Weyay Bank.
+I'm a tech lead from Kuwait and currently working at Weyay Bank.
 Previously, I worked at Microsoft working on Azure Cost Management APIs, Capital One, and Procore Technologies.

 {{< socialContainer >}}
 {{% socialLink href="https://github.com/AlahmadiQ8" icon="github" %}}